owencook/Perl_Scripts/README.md

 otp.pl : Generate an alphabet table to use with a one time pad

+otp-2.pl : Generate and format random characters like as for a otp

 Read.vmsg.pl : Reads txt messages from mobile phones VMSG files

 snakesLadders.pl : Simulation of a Snakes (Chutes) and Ladder game